 The school administration has endeavored to be responsive to the need for skill training and to provide training in emerging occupations by evaluating employment statistics.
 With changes in the mission and program offerings evolving over the years, so did the name of the school.
 In 1977, the name was changed to South Louisiana Vocational-Technical School; in 1990, to South Louisiana Regional Technical Institute; in 1995, to Louisiana Technical College - South Louisiana Campus.
-In 1999, the name was changed to Louisiana Technical College - L. E. Fletcher Campus to honor a former director.
+In 1999, the name was changed to Louisiana Technical College - L. E. Fletcher Campus to honor L. E. Fletcher, who served as director from 1968-1984.

 The Louisiana Board of Regents (BoR), the coordinating board for all public higher education in Louisiana, at its meeting of June 26, 2003, granted approval for the request from the Board of Supervisors of the Louisiana Community & Technical College System (LCTCS) to recognize Louisiana Technical College - L. E. Fletcher Campus as a "Technical Community College" within the LCTCS.

-This action, effective July 1, 2003, required L.E.
+This action, effective July 1, 2003, required L .E.
 Fletcher to transition from its association as a campus of the Louisiana Technical College to a separate institution called L. E. Fletcher Technical Community College.
-Mr. F. Travis Lavigne, Jr., was named to serve as the chancellor of this new organization.
+F. Travis Lavigne, Jr., was named to serve as the Chancellor of this new independent technical community college within the Louisiana Community and Technical College System.